forta-network/starter-kits/batched-tx-disperse-multisend-py/.github/README.md

 ## Implementation: Metrics & Edge Cases

+The bot decisions are guided by probability metrics / scores.

+For example, the confidence that a transaction contains a batch of transfers can be interpreted as follows:

+- if equal to `0.5`, it is undecided, the bot didn't find enough evidence for / against
+- from `0.5` to `1`, the chances go toward the certainty of a batch transaction
+- from `0.5` to `0`, the agent is ruling out the possibility of a batch transaction

+These metrics are computed in two steps.

 ### Indicators

 First, the bot parses the transaction metadata and looks for relevant patterns: